|Penfield Reef, CT|

 After a litigious year, Beacon Preservation decided to abandon their claim to Penfield Reef Lighthouse.
 “We’re letting it go at this point,” said Keith Murray.
 “We’re not interested in the media attention or the lighthouse; we’re just done.”

 An online auction for the lighthouse opened on September 28, 2011 and closed on December 12 after only three bidders had each submitted just one bid.
 The winning bid was $45,000.
-The Penfield Reef Lighthouse Preservation Committee had been formed earlier in the year to try to raise funds to acquire the lighthouse for the Town of Fairfield.
-After the committee failed to raise enough to realistically win the auction, the town decided not to participate in the auction.
+The Penfield Reef Lighthouse Preservation Committee had been formed earlier in the year to try to raise funds to acquire the lighthouse for the Town of Fairfield, but after it failed to raise enough money to realistically win the auction, the town decided not to participate in the auction.

 Upon learning that the lighthouse is listed on the National Register of Historic Places and must be maintained within guidelines set by the Connecticut Historical Society, the top bidder decided to not close on the deal.
 A second online auction for the lighthouse will eventually be offered.